Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 260 Core 216 will be 30% faster than the GeForce GTX 750 Ti overall, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 260 Core 216 should be a lot faster than the GeForce GTX 750 Ti in general. (explain)

-Texel RateThe GeForce GTX 260 Core 216 is a bit (approximately 2%) faster with regards to AF than the GeForce GTX 750 Ti. (explain)
+Texel RateThe GeForce GTX 260 Core 216 is just a bit (more or less 2%) more effective at texture filtering than the GeForce GTX 750 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison